frnmst/kalliope-docker/README.rst

 - Create kalliope:kalliope unprivileged user and group.
     - ``kalliope start`` must be run by kalliope:kalliope and access the shared volumes only.
+- Use the logger module instead of ``print`` to print the status of the current operation.

 Copyright and License
 =====================